vedph/cadmus-vela-app/README.md

 🐋 Quick Docker image build:

-1. `npm run build-lib`.
-2. update version in `env.js` and `ng build --configuration=production`.
+1. update version in `env.js` and `ng build --configuration=production`.
-3. `docker build . -t vedph2020/cadmus-vela-app:5.0.2 -t vedph2020/cadmus-vela-app:latest` (replace with the current version).
+2. `docker build . -t vedph2020/cadmus-vela-app:9.0.1 -t vedph2020/cadmus-vela-app:latest` (replace with the current version).

 You can spare a prod-specific image by just overwriting the [env.js](src/env.js) file in your [Docker compose script](docker-compose.yml) via a volume, e.g.. putting under `cadmus-app`: